Propel

 • (forall <var> <type>)

-Defines a polymorphic type and <var> is bound in <type>.
+Defines a polymorphic type and <var> that is bound in <type>.

 Properties